 To reduce the environmental footprint by decreasing the amount of chemicals used, at least 75% of the soap, shower gel and shampoo used the establishment has a nationally or internationally recognised ecolabel.
 In addition to having an eco-label, it is also encouraged that the soap, shower gel and shampoo have a "cruelty-free" label (meaning that they are not tested on animals).
-This applies to bathrooms in staff areas, as well as public areas.
+This applies to bathrooms in public areas (including conference areas) as well as staff areas.